-ID and EAS are responsible for Part 1.
-In spite of the employment at the National Museum of Denmark, ID is working at Land of Legends in Lejre with whom a formal collaboration agreement was signed.
 In order to decide which textiles, we wanted to base the reconstructions on, we visited Stiftung Schleswig-Holsteinische Landesmuseen Schloss Gottorp in Schleswig in September 2018 where a formal collaboration agreement was signed.
 Here we saw a selection of the Hedeby textiles and took out samples for fibre and dye analyses.
 The Hedeby textiles are suitable for reconstruction purposes as they represent a great variety of textile techniques and types and further a large part of them have been identified as parts of known garment types, made for everyday use.

 In the autumn 2018, IS made fibre analyses of all the Hedeby textile samples, comparing the wool qualities to samples from modern sheep breeds that we collected on a study trip to the Swedish farm, Bonderup in Scania.
 In general, the sampled Viking Age wool proved to be much coarser than the wool earlier recorded from the Danish Bronze and Early Iron Ages.
-In general, it has a fibre quality that matches a modern Spelsau fleece, among other fleeces.
+It has a fibre quality that matches a modern Spelsau fleece, among other fleeces.
 ID searched for suitable fleeces for the reconstructions and ended with a Spelsau fleece from a sheep farmer, Mette Stener Hoe, in Western Zealand.